Dimension formulas for Siegel modular forms of level $4$

 There are only two spaces which are not accessible with the above methods, namely $M_2(\Gamma_0'(4))$ and $M_4(\Gamma_0'(4))$.
 Their dimensions have been determined by Cris Poor and David S.\ Yuen in Appendix~\ref{CDappendix}.

 As mentioned above, many dimension formulas for Siegel modular forms are already contained in the literature.
-The new contributions of the present work are as follows. \begin{itemize} \item Siegel modular forms for the groups $\Gamma_0^*(4)$ and $M(4)$ appear not to have been previously considered. \item The dimension formulas for $\Gamma_0'(4)$ are new. \item We obtain the refined dimension formulas for the spaces of lifts $S^{\text{\bf(P)}}_k(\Gamma)$ and non-lifts $S^{\text{\bf(G)}}_k(\Gamma)$. \item We obtain formulas for $s_k(\Omega)$, the number of cuspidal automorphic representations of $\PGSp(4,\A)$ of weight $k$, unramified outside $2$, and with a representation of type $\Omega$ at $p=2$ admitting non-zero $\Gamma(\p)$-invariant vectors. \end{itemize} The paper is organized as follows.
+The new contributions of the present work are as follows. \begin{itemize} \item Siegel modular forms for the groups $\Gamma_0^*(4)$ and $M(4)$ have not previously received much attention in the literature.
+(See however the ``paramodular groups with level'' defined in \cite{Fabien2009thesis}.) \item The dimension formulas for $\Gamma_0'(4)$ are new.
+Until now, the literature only contains dimension formulas for $\Gamma_0'(p)$ where $p$ is prime; see \cite{Ibukiyama1984}, \cite{HashimotoIbukiyama1985}, \cite{Ibukiyama2007}, \cite{Wakatsuki2013}.

+\item We obtain the refined dimension formulas for the spaces of lifts $S^{\text{\bf(P)}}_k(\Gamma)$ and non-lifts $S^{\text{\bf(G)}}_k(\Gamma)$. \item We obtain formulas for $s_k(\Omega)$, the number of cuspidal automorphic representations of $\PGSp(4,\A)$ of weight $k$, unramified outside $2$, and with a representation of type $\Omega$ at $p=2$ admitting non-zero $\Gamma(\p)$-invariant vectors. \end{itemize} The paper is organized as follows.
 In Sect.~\ref{localdimsec} we collect the necessary facts from local representation theory.
 The main outcomes are Table~\ref{parahoricrestrictiontable}, the complete list of all relevant representations, and Table~\ref{localdimtable}, which contains the dimensions of the spaces of fixed vectors in these representations under all relevant local congruence subgroups.
 In Sect.~\ref{dimcodimsec}, which is largely independent from Sect.~\ref{localdimsec}, we first utilize Satake's method to obtain codimension formulas for all $\Gamma$ in \eqref{congruencesubgroupseq}.